Maximoe2588/Decoder-Project/README.md

-# Decoder-Solution
-Project description: Decoder ring
+# Decoder

-You're planning a surprise birthday party for a friend who loves escape rooms and puzzles.
-What better way to practice your new coding skills than to build an application that will help you encode and decode all kinds of fun messages?

-For at least part of this project, try following a TDD process.
-Once you get the hang of it, you'll find that writing tests can be a great way to focus your workflow.

-Remember to sync this Qualified project with your local machine.

-For detailed instructions on how to complete this project, consult the instructions on the Qualified assessment page.

-Learning objectives
-This project is designed to test your ability to build complex algorithms.
-It will also test your ability to write unit tests with Mocha and Chai to test your algorithms.
-You will not need to make any edits to HTML or CSS for this project.
-Before taking on this project, you should be comfortable with the learning objectives listed below:

-Writing a series of unit tests using Mocha and Chai

-Using different expect() methods to test your code

-Project steps to complete
-To complete this project, you must do the following:

-Write code that passes all the tests in the Qualified assessment in this lesson.

-Write code that passes all of the requirements outlined below, and submit your GitHub repo link to the Thinkful team in the next lesson.

-Requirements to pass
-For your project to pass, all of the following statements must be true.
-These criteria are reflected in the rubric in the following lesson.

-All tests are passing in Qualified.

-For the Caesar shift (example: caesar("Zebra Magazine", 3) => "cheud pdjdclqh"), the tests that you write should test that the following is true:
+# Decoding Applications
+Welcome to the Decoding Applications project!
+This project contains three different decoding applications - Caesar Shift, Polybius Square, and Substitution Cipher.
+These applications are designed to provide users with various options to encode and decode messages in a secure and efficient manner.

+# Caesar Shift
+The Caesar Shift application allows users to encode messages by shifting the position of each character in the message by a specified number of places.
+The encoded message can be decoded by applying the same shift in the opposite direction.
+The tests for the Caesar Shift application ensure that the following conditions are met:

 It returns false if the shift value is equal to 0, less than -25, greater than 25, or not present.
 It ignores capital letters.
-(For example, the results of A Message and a message should be the same.)

-When encoding, it handles shifts that go past the end of the alphabet.
-(For example, shifting z to the right by 3 should cause the z to wrap around to the front of the alphabet, so that z becomes c.)
+It handles shifts that go past the end of the alphabet.

-It maintains spaces and other nonalphabetic symbols in the message, before and after encoding or decoding.
+It maintains spaces and other non-alphabetic symbols in the message, before and after encoding or decoding.

-For the Polybius square (example: polybius("message") => "23513434112251"), the tests that you write should test that the following is true:
+# Polybius Square
+The Polybius Square application allows users to encode messages by converting each letter in the message to a combination of two numbers, based on a 5x5 square.
+The encoded message can be decoded by converting the numbers back to letters.
+The tests for the Polybius Square application ensure that the following conditions are met:

 When encoding, it translates the letters i and j to 42.
 When decoding, it translates 42 to (i/j).
 It ignores capital letters.
-(For example, the results of A Message and a message should be the same.)

 It maintains spaces in the message, before and after encoding or decoding.

-For the substitution cipher (example: substitution("message", "plmoknijbuhvygctfxrdzeswaq") => "ykrrpik"), the tests that you write should test that the following is true:
+#Substitution Cipher

+The Substitution Cipher application allows users to encode messages by substituting each letter in the message with a different letter, according to a given alphabet.
+The encoded message can be decoded by reversing the substitution process.
+The tests for the Substitution Cipher application ensure that the following conditions are met:

 It returns false if the given alphabet isn't exactly 26 characters long.
 It correctly translates the given phrase, based on the alphabet given to the function.
 It returns false if there are any duplicate characters in the given alphabet.
 It maintains spaces in the message, before and after encoding or decoding.
 It ignores capital letters.
-(For example, the results of A Message and a message should be the same.)
+If you have any questions or suggestions, please feel free to open an issue on our Github repository.
+We are always looking for ways to improve these applications and make them a better experience for all users.